 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of the medical problem.
 To see other pages, use the menu.

 The diagnosis of PPB depends on an examination under a microscope of material from inside the chest, either cyst material or solid tumor tissue.
 In Type I, or cystic, PPB, the cysts appear only slightly abnormal, but very close evaluation shows that the walls of the cysts contain very small collections of cancerous cells.
 In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
 In Types II and III PPB, it can spread to the heart so doctors might also check the great vessels of the heart and the chest cavity as well.
 Often, doctors will send tissue samples to other experts for help determining the correct diagnosis.

 In addition to a physical examination, the following tests may be used to diagnose PPB:

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

-Computed tomography (CT or CAT) scan .
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+Computed tomography (CT or CAT) scan.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.
 After a chest x-ray shows something abnormal in the lungs, a CT scan is the best method for obtaining more information.